Retailers need to track the cost of goods sold (COGS) to ensure they are profitable and report expenses to the IRS correctly.

 - Labor, the people who put the product together

 - The equipment used to manufacture the product

 - Costs to store the products

-- Administrative salaries
+- Administrative expenses and salaries

 - Non-production equipment for back-office staff